Writer & Legislative Analyst

 Factors for consideration.
 Applicants must be evaluated fairly and given individualized consideration.
 Factors are weighted in accordance with their importance.
 States receive 50% for requiring boards to consider evidence of rehabilitation, 20% for time elapsed since the offense, and 10% for each of the following factors: the applicant’s age, employment history, and any testimonials or personal references.

 States earn 100% if they offer a process that allows applicants to petition boards to determine whether their criminal record would be disqualifying, including before they begin any costly training.
-States receive either full marks or nothing, while non-binding petitions receive no credit.
+Non-binding petitions receive no credit.
 This criterion contributes 40% to a state’s Due Process grade.

 This consists of two parts: States receive 50% for explicitly placing the burden of proof on the government, while states earn another 50% for using the clear and convincing evidence standard.
 States that have a “rebuttable presumption” for select felonies receive just 25%.
 States that either explicitly place the burden on applicants or are otherwise unclear or unspecified receive no credit.
 This contributes 30% to a state’s Due Process grade.